French Chanson & Musette Music, Letter "G" (Slipcue.Com French Music Guide) Obnoxious amphibian portrait... ribbit!

 Georges Guetary "Ma Belle Marguerite" (ASV Living Era, 2003)

 Goofy, grandiose, deliciously schmaltzy performances by this bombastically cheerful chansonnaire.
-Guetary, who was originally of Greek-Egyptian background, emerged as a protege of music hall singer Mistinguette, whose own career was revived in the late 1930s by the discovery of her talented new duet partner...
-These two dozen performances come from a much later date, 1946-51, which coincided with Guetary's greatest successes in the world of film.
+These two dozen performances come from later in his career, the years between 1946-51, which coincided with Guetary's greatest successes in the world of film.
 It opens, lamentably, with a quartet of English-language songs taken from the film Bless The Bride, followed, thankfully, with a dozen or so songs sung in French, and this is where the fun really begins.
 He slips back and forth between linguistic barriers -- I by far prefer the French stuff, but it's nice to hear his songs from An American In Paris, the film that most folks in the non-Gallic world will know him from.

 Georges Guetary "Bolero" (EPM, 2001)